 Can you help?

-If any parents or friends of the school are are willing to give up 30 minutes of their time to talk to a group of students or deliver a workshop based on their career or profession we'd love to hear from them.
+If any parents, friends or employers are willing to give up 30 minutes of their time to talk to a group of students or deliver a workshop based on their career or profession we'd love to hear from them.

 If you are able to offer a young person in Year 11 a week's work experience or a Sixth Form student a weekly work placement one day a week please contact Mrs Jones directly.

-We really do appreciate the support of parents and carers who are already doing this for us and we are always looking for quality work placements for our students.
+We really do appreciate the support of parents, carers and employers who are already doing this for us and we are always looking for quality work placements for our students.

 If you have any questions about our careers guidance programme please contact Julie Jones, email@example.com